Transfer News: Ayman Ben Mohamed: Le Havre sign Tunisian defender | Goal.com

 The left-back was part of the Carthage Eagles’ squad that finished fourth in the 2019 Africa Cup of Nations in Egypt.

-Mohamed, born in London and grew up in Ireland, played for Dublin-based clubs UCD, Longford Town and Bohemians before joining Esperance.
+Mohamed, born in London and having grown up in Ireland, played for Dublin-based clubs UCD, Longford Town and Bohemians before joining Esperance.

 The defender will hope to help Le Havre challenge for promotion to the French top-flight in the 2019-20 season after their seventh-place finish last term.